 Does it Matter if The Forklift is 3 Wheeled or 4 Wheeled?

 No, it does not.
 Both 3-wheeled and 4-wheeled forklifts are road legal so long as the vehicle complies with the Road Vehicles Regulations, which may require you to apply certain modifications to the forklift truck.
 If you’re operating an electric-powered forklift then it will need to be taxed under the electric vehicle tax.

 It goes without saying that with all the rules and regulations surrounding forklift road use, there are still mandatory laws that must be adhered to when operating a forklift for public road use.
 For example:

 - Driving eyesight rules

 - Using a phone or a sat nav when driving

 - Drug use and driving

 A full list of The Highway Code, road safety and vehicle rules.

-In conclusion we have learned that yes, you can drive a forklift on the road no matter what distance but as explained in the article, it is vital you understand the rules and regulations for forklift road use to eliminate any possibility of breaking the law and unwanted fines.
+In conclusion, we have learned that yes, you can drive a forklift on public roads, no matter what distance.
+But as explained in the article, it is vital you understand the rules and forklift truck regulations for forklift road use to eliminate any possibility of breaking the law and unwanted fines.